marcogrecopriolo/guglielmo/README.md

 various other contributors.

-I have merely integrated the two processors, adapted the devices to work against the guglielmo interface, fixed a few bugs and improved a few things.
+I have merely integrated the two processors, adapted the devices to work against the guglielmo interface, fixed several bugs and improved several things.

 The few icons not included in the Qt default style have been taken from freesvg.org.